danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 What did matter was how people approached prediction itself.
 Tetlock found that a small group he called [superforecasters](https://www.richardhughesjones.com/superforecasting-summary/) consistently performed better by thinking in probabilities rather than absolutes, breaking complex questions into smaller parts, and continuously updating their beliefs as new evidence emerged.
 Their edge didn't come from bold confidence or impressive credentials, but from treating uncertainty as something to be measured and revised, not ignored.

 <aside class="markdown-aside">
-The existence of superforecasters doesn’t mean we should spend more time consuming predictions, it shows that careful, probabilistic thinking is rare, quiet, and almost the opposite of the bold AI forecasts that dominate headlines.
+The existence of superforecasters doesn't mean we should spend more time consuming predictions, it shows that careful, probabilistic thinking is rare, quiet, and almost the opposite of the bold AI forecasts that dominate headlines.
 </aside>

 This doesn't mean all predictions are useless.
 But it does mean sensational, confident (and often vague) predictions are usually not trustworthy, especially when they're made for capturing attention rather than clear, measurable foresight.